pwr-Solaar/Solaar/docs/rules.md

 An `Execute` action takes a program and arguments and executes it asynchronously.

 A `Set` action changes a Solaar setting for a device, provided that the device is on-line.
-`Set` actions take three or four arguments, depending on the setting: the Serial number or Unit ID of a device, as shown in Solaar's detail pane, or null for the device that initiated rule processing;
-the internal name of a setting (which can be found from solaar config <device>);
+`Set` actions take three or four arguments, depending on the setting.
+The first two are the Serial number or Unit ID of a device, as shown in Solaar's detail pane, or null for the device that initiated rule processing; and the internal name of a setting (which can be found from solaar config <device>).
-one or two arguments for the setting.
-For settings that use keys or buttons as an argument the Logtech name can be used as shown in the Solaar main window for these settings, or the numeric value for the key or button.
+Simple settings take one extra argument, the value to set the setting to.
+For boolean settings '~' can be used to toggle the setting.
+Other simple settings take two extra arguments, a key indicating which sub-setting to set and the value to set it to.
 For settings that use gestures as an argument the internal name of the gesture is used, which can be found in the GESTURE2_GESTURES_LABELS structure in lib/logitech_receiver/settings_templates.
-For settings that need one of a set of names as an argument the name can be used or its internal integer value, as used in the Solaar config file.
-For boolean settings '~' can be used to toggle the setting.
 All settings are supported.

 Solaar has several built-in rules, which are run after user-created rules and so can be overridden by user-created rules.